 What is a Michigan State Tax Lien?

-A lien is put in place to protect interest in specific property that is taken as security for a debt.
+A lien is put in place to protect interest in specific property that is taken as security for a liability.
 A lien may be voluntarily created by agreement of the parties, or it may arise by operation of statute.
 An example of a voluntary lien is the interest that a mortgage creates upon a homeowner’s house in favor of the mortgage lender.
 Tax liens, on the other hand, generally arise by operation of law, and that is the case with state tax liens in Michigan.

 Notices of state tax liens are filed for public recording by the Michigan Department of Treasury.
 Michigan law provides for the creation of a lien when a taxpayer owes back taxes to the Michigan Department of Treasury to protect the State’s interest in the property because of back taxes – in other words, to ensure that profit from a sale of property is paid to the Michigan Department of Treasury.